-Emirates’ president has confirmed that the Emirates will be introducing Premium Economy throughout their fleet within the next 18 months
+Emirates’ president has confirmed that the Emirates will be introducing Premium Economy throughout its fleet within the next 18 months

-The pattern of launching Premium Economy comes as the gap between Economy and Business Class grows.
+The pattern of launching a Premium Economy comes as the gap between Economy and Business Class grows.
 Take United Airlines as an example.
 They are combining their Global First (First Class) offering with their BusinessFirst (Business Class) to offer a single United Polaris Business Cabin which will be better than their original Business Class cabin but not quite as elitist than their current Global First (all be it with a newer and with a better thought-out Polaris seat).
 If you read my review of the current United Polaris Business you can see that the new Polaris Business Seat is a great deal better than the older BusinessFirst seat.
-Like other airlines, the gap between Economy which is now delivering seats in horrific 11 across cabins (see the picture in my about flatulence on planes), and Business Class continues to expand.
+Like other airlines, the gap between Economy which is now delivering seats in horrific 11 across cabins and Business Class continues to expand.

 What To Expect From Emirates Premium Economy?